Cloudcone/partner-whmcs/README.md

 ## Installation

 1. Download the latest release of the CloudCone WHMCS Module.
-2. Unzip and upload the `cloudcpartner` directory from the downloaded zip file to the `/modules/servers` directory on your server.
+2. Unzip and upload the `cloudcpartner` directory from the downloaded zip file to the `/modules/servers` directory on your WHMCS installation.

 ## Setting up WHMCS